-3 One Sided Crossing Minimization
+3. One Sided Crossing Minimization

 The fact that we are able to compute optimum solutions allows us to assess the quality of various popular heuristics for one-sided two layer straightline crossing minimization experimentally.
-Our computational comparison includes the following heuristics: the barycenter heuristic by [STT81], the median heuristic by [EW94], the stochastic heuristic by [D94], the greedy-insert heuristic by [EK86], the greedy-switch heuristic by [EK86], and the split heuristic by [EK86].
+Our computational comparison includes the following heuristics: the barycenter heuristic by [STT81], the median heuristic by [EW94], the stochastic heuristic by [D94], the greedy-insert heuristic by [EK86], the greedy-switch heuristic by [EK86], the split heuristic by [EK86], and the assign heuristic by [C95].